kahypar/mt-kahypar/README.md

 Quality of Mt-KaHyPar
 -----------

-We use the [*performance profiles*](https://link.springer.com/article/10.1007/s101070100263) to compare Mt-KaHyPar Fast and Strong to other partitioning algorithms in terms of solution quality (for a detailed explanation see either linked paper or our publications).
+We use [*performance profiles*](https://link.springer.com/article/10.1007/s101070100263) to compare Mt-KaHyPar Fast and Strong to other partitioning algorithms in terms of solution quality (for a detailed explanation see either linked paper or our publications).

-To compare us against different sequential hypergraph partitioner, we use a benchmark set consisting of 488 hypergraphs (see [Benchmark Statistics][SetA], refered to as set A).
+To compare us with different sequential hypergraph partitioner, we use a benchmark set consisting of 488 hypergraphs (see [Benchmark Statistics][SetA], refered to as set A).
 In the figures, we compare Mt-KaHyPar Fast and Strong with the sequential hypergraph partitioners
 PaToH 3.3 in quality (PaToH-Q) and default preset (PaToH-D), the recursive bipartitioning variant (hMetis-R) of hMETIS 2.0 and
 KaHyPar-CA (similiar algorithmic components as Mt-KaHyPar Strong) and KaHyPar-HFC (extends KaHyPar-CA with flow-based refinement) of the
 [KaHyPar](https://kahypar.org/) framework.
 On the same benchmark set on which we performed our scalability experiments